About Me

 Student.
 Storyteller.
 Advocate.

 Harbani Kohli is pursuing a double-major at American University in Broadcast Journalism and Legal Studies with a minor in Asian Diaspora Studies, Harbani intends to pursue a career at the intersection of both degrees in political journalism.
+Harbani recently finished her time on Capitol Hill as Press Intern at the United States Senate.

-Harbani is currently interning as a Press Intern at the United States Senate.
 In search of more representation in press and journalism, Harbani’s yearning to uplift communities, especially historically marginalized groups has been a compass in leading her in involvement and advocacy work.
+At American, Harbani writes for her school newspaper, The Eagle, as an opinion columnist with pieces on identity and race.

 A third-generation Sikh American, Harbani’s passion for amplifying Sikh voices inspired her to start American University’s first ever Sikh Students Association on campus.